recyclarr/recyclarr/wiki/Configuration-Examples.md

 - The `Ultra-HD` profile's score for "DoVi" will never be altered.

-The `reset_unmatched_scores` setting basically determines how scores are handled for custom formats that exist in Radarr but are not in the list of `names` in config.
+The `reset_unmatched_scores` setting basically determines how scores are handled for custom formats that exist in Radarr but are not in the list of `trash_ids` in config.
 As shown in the example above, you set it to `true` which results in unmatched scores being set to `0`, or you can set it to `false` (or leave it omitted) in which case Recyclarr will not alter the value.